TMG (BETAINE ANHYDROUS) Overview Information

 - High homocysteine levels in the urine (homocystinuria).
 Taking betaine anyhydrous lowers homocysteine levels.
 Betaine anhydrous is FDA approved for treating this condition.

 Possibly Effective for:

-- Liver disease not due to alcohol use.
-Developing research suggests that betaine anhydrous might improve liver disease.
+- Liver disease not due to alcohol use (nonalcoholic steatohepatitis, NASH).
+Developing research suggests that betaine anhydrous might improve liver disease in people with NASH.

 - Other conditions.

 TMG (BETAINE ANHYDROUS) Side Effects & Safety